APPLY NOW. Applications close 31 October 2022

 The strengths-based online assessment will take you approximately 40 mins to complete – although it’s not time limited.
 This will help you learn more about the work you’d be doing on the Scheme.

 If you are successful, you’ll be invited to the next stage.
+Stage 1 must be completed by 7 November 23.59, so the earlier you apply, the more time you’ll have to complete the assessments.
 All candidates will receive a feedback report.

+Stage 2 must be completed by 14 November 23.59.
 All candidates will receive a feedback report at this stage.
-Successful candidates will be invited to the virtual assessment experience.
+Successful candidates will be invited to the Virtual Assessment Centre.

-During this half-day assessment, we’ll ask you to complete a number of different and engaging strengths-based exercises.
+During this half-day virtual assessment, we’ll ask you to complete several different and engaging strengths-based exercises.
 You’ll get to meet some of our current graduates and other NHS staff, and as with the earlier online assessments, you’ll be encouraged to just be yourself.
-We’ll provide feedback after this stage, regardless of the outcome.
+We’ll provide a feedback report after this stage, regardless of the outcome.

 Disclosure is a very personal decision, but we think it’s really important to let us know if you need any reasonable adjustment during the selection process.
 Privacy is paramount, so we do not push for details that you may not want to divulge.
 We just need enough information to confirm what adjustments need to be put in place.
 We will also ask if the medical condition is something our Assessment Centre team need to be aware of, to provide additional support if the need arises.
 Ultimately, it’s all down to what you feel comfortable with.